-When you decide to make your mummy tarts there are a few options available to you.
+As you see when you decide to make your mummy dessert tarts there are a few options available to you.
 Do you go with premade crust and premade pie filling?
 Do you make everything from scratch?
 I’ll dive into my thoughts on the argument and help you decide for yourself.

 Premade Pie Crust vs Homemade Pie Crust